By using this site, you agree to the Privacy Policy and Terms of Use.

 Laboratory Measures vs Human Impact

 Research analyzing omega-3 supplement oxidation reveals a disconnect between chemical measurements and clinical outcomes.
-Studies examining peroxide values, anisidine values, and total oxidation consistently show high rates of supplements exceeding industry thresholds, yet human trials fail to demonstrate corresponding adverse effects.
+While laboratory studies consistently show oxidation in supplements exceeding industry thresholds, human trials fail to demonstrate corresponding adverse effects.

 Submit Your Paper